Master of Healthcare Administration—Hauptmann School of Public Affairs

 About the Program

-Courses in the MHA program are predominately online.
+Courses in the Healthcare Administration Program are offered online.
 Students may meet all course requirements through an online format.

-Face-to-face courses are offered selectively at the Downtown Kansas City, Mo., Campus Center each academic term, with increasing opportunities for students to meet a significant portion of their degree requirements through this venue.
+Students seeking a healthcare Master’s degree near Kansas City may find the MHA program convenient.
+Face-to-face courses are offered selectively at the campus center in downtown Kansas City, Mo. each academic term, with increasing opportunities for students to meet a significant portion of their degree requirements through this venue.

 MISSIONThe mission of Park’s Master of Healthcare Administration program is to prepare new generations of health leaders committed to designing and delivering programs and services to the global community that meet the needs of health care consumers (patients), providers and the community at-large, in order to create organizations and systems that serve the evolving health needs of society.